Difference Between Marginal Costing and Absorption Costing

 Both the Marginal costing and absorption costing are the two different approaches used for valuation of inventory where in case of Marginal costing only variable cost incurred by the company is applied to the inventory whereas in case of the absorption costing both variable costs and fixed costs incurred by the company are applied to the inventory.

-If you want to understand how the costs of the finished products or inventories are computed, you would need to give special attention to marginal costing and absorption costing.
+If you want to understand how the costs of the finished products or inventories are calculated, you would need to give special attention to marginal costing and absorption costing.

 - Marginal costing is a method where the variable costs are considered as the product cost and the fixed costs are considered as the costs of the period.